Exploring the dark side of the beauty industry.

 You may be familiar with some of the offenders such as PARABENS.
 They are used as preservatives so products can linger indefinitely in your bathroom cabinet.
 In 2004, a British study found traces of five parabens in the breast tissue of 19 out of 20 women studied.
 The study didn't prove that parabens can cause cancer but identified that the parabens were able to penetrate the skin and remain within tissue.

 Parabens are believed to disrupt hormone function by mimicking oestrogen.
 Too much oestrogen can trigger an increase in breast cell division and growth of tumours, which is why paraben use has been linked to breast cancer and reproductive issues.
-It's all to do with molecule size with parabens and the larger the molecule the greater the effect.
+It's all to do with molecule size with parabens and the larger the molecule, the greater the effect.
 Ones to avoid are propyl-, isopropyl-, butyl-, and isobutylparabens.
-These is fact have been banned in Denmark in products for children up to the age of 3, important developmental years.
+These in fact have been banned in Denmark in products for children up to the age of 3, important developmental years.

 A bit of a tongue twister but another well known offender are PHTHALATES.
 This is a group of chemicals known as plasticisers which soften and add flexibility to PVC and vinyl.
 Found in nail polish, hair spray, perfume, shampoo mostly as diethylphthalate (DEP).
 There is a well established link between Phthalates and endometriosis, reduced fertility and uterine abnormalities.